 Kid sisters D.J. and Stephanie call their uncle Joey over to join them at the slot machines.
 They shout with joy that they just witnessed another visitor win the jackpot.
 Joey calms the girls down, telling them that gambling is never a good idea.
 To prove his point, he steps up to the machine in front of him and pulls the bar.
-They all watch as the images flash in front of him: he gets three of the same images and is rewarded with $10.
-Ecstatic, Joey switches his stance and advises his nieces to never quite while they’re ahead.
-Again, he pulls the level, while D.J. and Stephanie watch with enthusiasm and approval.
+They all watch as the images flash in front of him.
+He gets three of the same images and is rewarded with $10.
+Ecstatic, Joey switches his stance and advises his nieces to never quit while they’re ahead.
+Again, he pulls the lever, while D.J. and Stephanie watch with enthusiasm and approval.

 “Gambling is the child of avarice, the brother of iniquity, and the father of mischief.” –George Washington

 Some people gamble innocently and on occasion.
-Like Joey, they play the slots a few times while on vacation, or they give poker their best shot when in Vegas.
+Like Joey on Full House, they play the slots a few times while on vacation, or they give poker their best shot when in Vegas.
 But for some, gambling becomes an addiction.
 These individuals don’t play on rare occasion to have a little fun—they gamble often, and their wellbeing suffers because of it.
 They love the high they experience after winning a few bucks or simply from pressing their luck.
-Even Joey from Full House found it hard to stop spending his money on the slot machines after the first win went to his head.
+Even Joey found it hard to stop spending his money on the slot machines after the first win went to his head.

 The good news is that when gambling becomes an addiction, there is help available.
-Counseling has proven to help individuals who find it hard to step away from the slot machines, the poker table, or gambling corners online.
-If you think you might have a problem and need help with your gambling addiction, consider working with a provider at Thriveworks Littleton.
+Professional counseling has proven to help individuals who find it hard to step away from the slot machines, the poker table, or gambling corners online.
+If you think you might have a problem and need help with your gambling addiction, consider working with a licensed provider at Thriveworks in Littleton, CO.
 Our counselors and therapists are skilled, experienced, and caring.
 These qualifications enable them to help you effectively heal from your gambling addiction.

 What Is Gambling Addiction?
 Do I Have a Problem?